davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 [future-possibilities]: #future-possibilities

 There are many possible follow-ups to this part of the RFC:

+## Allow unstable crate names to be referenced behind cfgs without requiring nightly
+[future-cfg-unstable-crate-name]: #allow-unstable-crate-names-to-be-referenced-behind-cfgs-without-requiring-nightly

+It is possible to allow builtin dependencies on unstable crate names to exist behind cfgs and for the crate to be compiled on a stable toolchain as long as the cfgs are not active.
+This is a trade-off - it adds a large constraint on when Cargo can validate the set of crate names, but would enable users to avoid using nightly or doing MSRV bumps.

+↩ [*Proposal*][proposal]

 ## Allow `builtin` source replacement
 [future-source-replacement]: #allow-builtin-source-replacement